AgnieszkaKaliszewska/Hello-world/README.md

 learning repository

 Hi !!
-This my first time with github.I'm learning test and programming.
-I like it so much.
+This my first time with github.
+I have to start practice with github and get new skills.